 What Is Indian Korean Flavored Stew?

-This stew is exactly what it sounds like: a fusion dish that blends the creamy, spiced richness of Indian butter chicken with the savory, umami-packed elements of Korean cooking.
+This stew is the fusion dish that blends the creamy, spiced richness of Indian butter chicken with the savory, umami-packed elements of Korean cooking.

 Think of it as: